dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 # Background
-In the first part we established the foundational principle that separates systems which survive scale from systems that collapse under it - **_design for access patterns, not for entities_**.
+In the [first part](https://www.dhaval-shah.com/billion-user-trap-2-simple-apis/) we established the foundational principle that separates systems which survive scale from systems that collapse under it - **_design for access patterns, not for entities_**.

 In this second part we double click on the database design of the User Profile system and try to understand its impact from performance engineering and scalability standpoint.
 Specifically - why the schema that adheres to proper normalization, proper foreign keys, and proper indexes, becomes a latency problem.

 # Every Architecture Diagram Is Pristine Before the First 100 Million Rows
 Show me an ER diagram from a planning session and I'll show you something that may cause a production incident when your platform scales.
 Not because engineers are bad at design.
-Because the diagram was designed for the data they had or had to be persisted.
+Because the diagram was designed for the data they had or had to persist.
 Not the data they'd get and would be getting accessed.

 The KYC User Profile system had a natural, normalized design.
 Clean and elegant!